DricomDragon/PythonPostgresLab/README.md

 If needed you can adapt the password of postgres user (or any user you want) :

 `psql -c "alter user postgres password 'postgres_password'"`

+## Repository structure

+How files are organized.

+### Python files with `app_` prefix

+Python application launched by user.
+For instance, to run the application as a customer, run the following command

+`python3 app_customer.py`

+### File named `test_pyinquirer.py`

+Execute this file with python to check if PyInquirer is correctly installed.
+No need of PostgreSQL to start this file.

+### File named `basic_display.py`

+Contains a class that perform simple prints to show information to users.

+### Folder named `cli`

+**cli** stands for *command line interface*.
+You will find every class which asks inputs to user.
+That's where the PyInquirer module is used.

+### Folder named `consumer`

+Contains code to interact with the database.
+The class **Consumer** in `consumer.py` holds a connection to perform SQL queries against the database.
+If you need to change the credentials used to log on the database, please modify `credentials.py`.

+### Folder named `SQL`

+Contains the SQL files used in the *prerequisites* section to create and populate the `logistics` database used by application.

+### Folder named `model`

+Contain simple python classes mapped to relational model.
+Used in `basic_display.py` to get the code more readable.